FMir55/KairosDB-Cassandra/Advanced:Multi-Nodes in Cluster.md

 Notes:
   - Kairosdb can be exetuded perfectly only if every cassandra nodes in hosts_list in "UN" status
-  - Inet address may be changed when the terminal shell shut dwn or restart
+  - Inet address may be changed when the terminal shell shut down or restart
   - use ifconfig & gedit /etc/host to update settings